merzlab/QUICK-docs/docs/source/cmake-options.rst

 • *-DFORCE_DISABLE_LIBS=mkl*: Disable use of system MKL to replace BLAS and LAPACK.
 • *-DCMAKE_PREFIX_PATH=<path>*: Use the given path as a prefix where dependencies are installed.
 Libraries and headers will be searched for in <path>/lib and <path>/include.
 • *-DMKL_HOME=<path>*: Look for Intel MKL in the given directory.
 The environment variable MKL_HOME is also searched.
+• *-DMAGMA=TRUE*: Enable matrix diagonalization using Magma library in HIP/HIP-MPI version.
+• *-DMAGMA_PATH=<path>*: Look for Magma library in the given directory.

 Parallel versions
 *****************